loopstick/Digital-Electronics-Spring-2017/README.md

 		- Substitute is much better at Processing than I am so take advantage of this opportunity if you are working with Processing
 		- She will also help with all other questions and problems

+#### current homework assignment
+-	Homework
+	- Minimal Viable Project is due April 21
+		- If you don't think you can get there in 2 weeks, simplify your project

 ### Week 12: Thursday, April 13, 2017